 For police detectives, solving complex criminal cases is a lot like solving puzzles.
 It's often incredibly interesting and mentally stimulating work.
 Working as an investigator offers opportunities to bring closure to families and justice to criminals.
 At an average salary of $56,000 per year, the job doesn't pay that bad, either — all the more reason for you to want to learn how to be a police detective.

 First, Make Sure You Want to Do This

 Criminal justice is full of great careers, but one thing they almost universally have in common is that you have to start at the bottom and work your way up.
 It is also true for detectives.
 To make it as a criminal investigator, you need first to become a police officer.
 That means going through the entire law enforcement hiring process, attending the police academy, making it through field training, and getting off probation.

 Detective jobs are either promotions or lateral transfers from within the police department.
-The individual requirements may vary from department to department, but since it is a specialty position, you can expect to have to serve as a police patrol officer for 2 or more years before you're even eligible to be considered for a detective job.
+The individual requirements may vary from department to department, but since it is a specialty position, you can expect to have to serve as a police patrol officer for two or more years before you're even eligible to be considered for a detective job.

 Making a Name for Yourself